 Water policy in Illinois used to be a simple matter of first come, first served.
 The use, and abuse, of water was a purely local concern.
-As populations grew with the capacity to exploit the resource, the effects of the local water decisions spread downstream.
-Municipal governments became involved first, usually at the point at which unrestricted dumping of sewage into the local creek made it undrink-able.
+As populations grew with the capacity to exploit the resource, the effects of these local water decisions spread downstream.
+Municipal governments became involved first, usually at the point at which unrestricted dumping of sewage into the local creek made it undrinkable.

 Gradually the state involved itself, first as a mediator of conflicting public and private interests.
 Later the state became an interested party in its own right as it sought to provide services which were beyond the jurisdiction or the means of its local governments.
-The state remained the preeminent decisionmaker on water policy into the 1970s.
+The state remained the preeminent decision-maker on water policy into the 1970s.

 • Illinois Department of Transportation.
 IDOT's Division of Water Resources (DWR) is Illinois' water development agency.
-It has authority over urban flood control, water supplies (including Lake Michigan allocations) and navigation.
+It has authority over urban flood control, water supplies (including Lake Michigan allocations), and navigation.
 It is also the designated state agency in charge of federal programs in such areas as dam safety and flood insurance.
 Donald Vonnahme, DWR's acting director, says, "You might say we are the state equivalent of the U.S. Army Corps of Engineers."

 • Illinois Pollution Control Board (IPCB).
-Formed in 1970 with the passage of the Illinois Environmental Protection Act, the IPCB sets the regulations for clean water in Illinois, consistent with the 1970 Illinois act and subsequent federal clean water legislation.
+Formed in 1970 with the passage of the Illinois Environmental Protection Act, the IPCB sets the regulations for clean water in Illinois, consistent with the 1970 Illinois act and with subsequent federal clean water legislation.

 • Governors.
 A governor's potential influence on water policy is considerable.
 He appoints members of key boards and commissions such as the IPCB.
 His Bureau of the Budget helps determine how much money executive agencies like IEPA and IDOT have to spend, and thus indirectly sets their agendas.